evisdrenova/kita/readme.md

 - everything has to be very very fast

 // TODO: update how we get the icons for applications
-// TODO: update how we cache the apps, instead of re-doing the cache ever 5 seconds, since the apps don't change often
+// TODO: update how we cache the apps, since the apps don't change often
-// we should just store them in the sqlite db or even better, in an in-memory map in the app handler class, along with their AppInfo